Frenzis98/LuckCid/README.md

 #TO DO

-1.Randomly generate 3 zero's or 3 one's at index 12 to 14.
+1. Randomly generate 3 zero's or 3 one's at index 12 to 14.
-1. Make a dll that will work with python and allow you to connect with Capi's & TMapi's from the .Net Framework.
+2. Make a dll that will work with python and allow you to connect with Capi's & TMapi's from the .Net Framework.
-2. Allow to save generated cid's to a txt file.
+3. Allow to save generated cid's to a txt file.
-3. Make a longer Label for generated cid's.
+4. Make a longer Label for generated cid's.
-4. Improve graphics.
+5. Improve graphics.

 #Usage